Orange-breasted trogon: Reproduction

 The period of breeding is different between the different subspecies but on average lasts 2–3 months between January and May.
 The nest is created by excavating a shallow cavity in the side or on top of a rotten stumps or dead tree limb on an otherwise healthy tree.
 This is a joint effort from both male and female, where they work in rotation; when one is excavating, the other is perched nearby.

 The female lays a clutch of 2–3 eggs.
 Responsibility of incubation is alternated with the male; males tend to incubate during the day and females overnight.
 The incubation period lasts around 17–18 days.
 Eggs are smooth with an oval shape and colored dirty ivory or pale olive, with no markings.

 The nestling period is around 12–14 days.
 Males plays more dominant role in provisioning nestlings than the females; in many cases the male passes food to the female before it is given to the nestlings, rather than feeding them directly.

 The species breeds outside the peak availability period for its food items, which is 4–5 months earlier.
-This may be due to avoidance of the breeding period of the larger red-headed trogon, which competes with the organge-breasted trogon for food.
+This may be due to avoidance of the breeding period of the larger red-headed trogon, which competes with the orange-breasted trogon for food.